'Drum Heat': Iconic B.C. drummer leads all-star benefit for the arts

 Ferreras uses Drum Heat to merge his passions for music and education.

-The night includes many styles from the Caribbean, Latin America, and Asia.
+The night includes many s from the Caribbean, Latin America, and Asia.
 And while their sounds may be from different places, the drum beat is the common thread.

 The event will feature percussionists Gurp Sian, Rayman and Karn Bhuller, bassist Jodi Proznick and pianist Miles Black.